braze-inc/braze-docs/_docs/_hidden/private_betas/api_usage_dashboard.md

 ### Group data

-The dashboard can be configured to group data into various data series.
-The grouping options are:
+Group data into various data series to explore different patterns in your usage.
+Available grouping options are:

 - Response codes (default)
 - API endpoint